Unfortunately, we will not be accepting any new customers to our garden waste service until further notice.

-The garden waste collected goes to a composting site in Hampshire and is made into organic soil conditioner, widely used in local parks and formal gardens.
+Our collection service takes your garden waste and delivers it to a composting site in Hampshire and to be made into organic soil conditioner, widely used in local parks and formal gardens.

 Garden waste bin wasn’t collected?